autocontracts/lightstreams/white-paper.md

 ### Subscription Sales

-An author can opt to sell their content via a subscription sales model.
-Using this model, an author will earn revenue based upon a normalised price per page accessed by the reader.
-To utilise this model, the author attaches their digital book to a smart contract that uses Permissioned Blocks technology to control access to each page of the book.
-The smart contract only permits readers that are members of a subscription contract to access pages.
+In a subscription sales model, an author will earn revenue based upon a normalised price per page accessed by readers.
+Access to each page of the book will be controlled by a smart contract that only permits readers that are subscribers to a book subject category.

-Subscription contracts will be divided into subject categories.
-Readers will pay a monthly LST subscription fee in order to gain access to unlimited content within the subject category controlled by the subscription contract.
-At any time the reader can decide to discontinue paying the monthly subscription fee, upon which their membership will be removed.
+Readers will pay a monthly fee in PHT tokens for each subject category they subscribe to.
+At any time the reader can decide to discontinue paying the subscription fee, upon which they will be unable to download content.

-At the end of each month the total LST tokens collected for the month per subject category is distributed to the authors less the Lightstreams service fee.
+At the end of each month, the total PHT tokens collected for a subject category will be distributed to the authors less a service fee.
 The tokens will be divided and distributed by the ratio of pages accessed per book.
-If a book has more than 1000 pages, then the total number of pages for calculation purposes is capped to a 1000 pages.
+If a book has more than 1000 pages, then the total number of pages is capped at 1000 pages.

-Authors are rewarded by providing quality content to new subject categories by taking a greater proportion of the funds that later authors who join once the subject category becomes more popular.
+Authors are rewarded for adding content to new subject categories such that they will take a greater proportion of the funds than authors who join once the subject category becomes popular.

 <p align="center">
 <img src="/images/subscription-contract.png">